Take Your Nursing Practice to the Next Level with Webster

 - Better patient outcomes are associated with higher proportions of BSN-educated nurses (Medical Care, The Lancet, etc.)

-Undergraduate: RN-BSN Completion (online)
+Undergraduate: RN-BSN Completion (Webster University Online)

-Our RN-BSN completion program is offered online with part-time, eight-week sessions.
+Our RN-BSN completion program is offered through Webster University Online with part-time, eight-week sessions.
 RN students may start nursing courses in January or August.
 Students needing GCP courses or electives beyond the nursing core and Keystone seminar, may start and take these courses in March or October.
 Applications are due the first Monday in March for March admission to start GCP or elective courses; first Monday in August for August admission; last Monday in September for October to start GCP or elective courses; or the second Monday in December for January admission.

 Part-time RN to BSN Tuition Rate: $350 per credit hour*

 Webster's RN-BSN completion curriculum focuses on holistic health promotion for the individual student, the profession, the individual client, groups and the population.
-The faculty represents a variety of healthcare backgrounds, ensuring each student's exposure to diverse perspectives.
+The faculty represents a variety of health care backgrounds, ensuring each student's exposure to diverse perspectives.
 Webster University places a strong emphasis on the nurse's personal development, the needs and future of the profession and the broad, accountable nursing role that is needed and expected by today's health care consumer.

-*RN to BSN Tuition Rate is for part-time, St. Louis, students outside of a corporate partnership cohort agreement.
+*RN to BSN Tuition Rate is for part-time, St. Louis students outside of a corporate partnership cohort agreement.

 Upon completion of the program, the graduate will be able to: